 The Parkway Foundation manages ongoing maintenance and improvements of the Campfire Outdoor Educational Site.
-Necessary funding for the Campfire Site at River Bend Park includes programmatic and infrastructure investments.
+Necessary funding for the Campfire Site in River Bend Park includes programmatic and infrastructure investments.
 Infrastructure developments would ultimately enhance current programs and support new and expanded experiences, e.g. overnight camping trips for groups.
 The table below describes the activities to take place in 2017 and beyond.

 Program or Items